Find Trade Colleges

 Of the 20 students majoring in precision metal working at Northern Wyoming Community College District, 95% are male and 5% are female.

-Out of the 34 schools in the Rocky Mountains Region that were part of this year’s ranking, Helena College University of Montana landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Helena College University of Montana is a great place for precision metal working students working on their associate degree.
 Located in the remote town of Helena, Helena College is a public school with a small student population.

 Women make up 8% of the precision metal working majors at the school.